END OF LIFE

 1. If you are a caregiver join a support group.
 Do not think that you have to do this alone or even try to do this alone.
 You will get burnt out too quickly.
 Allow others to support you as you support the person for whom you are caring.

 2. Seek out people in your family and community who are at a risk of dying alone and keep them company.
 Your presence will mean more to them than you will ever know.

 3. Volunteer or provide assistance to your local hospice organization.

 4. Pray for dying patients and their families at home and at Sunday Mass.
 Pray that they may receive the respect and care they need and that they will trust in the Lord’s plan and not give into any fears.

-5. Become an Extraordinary (Eucharistic) Minister of Holy Communion in your parish or hospital and bring the Eucharist to those who are sick and those who are homebound.
+5. Become an Extraordinary (Eucharistic) Minister of Holy Communion in the parish or hospital and bring the Eucharist to those who are sick and those who are homebound.

 6. Volunteer at a nursing home, or provide respite care for families caring for their seriously ill members at home.

 7. Learn more about moral issues involving the end of life, and share your knowledge with others.
 For more resources check out the Archdiocese of St. Louis’s Respect Life Apostolate’s webpage: www.archstl.org/respectlife.